 Sometimes there is structural cause of the movement restriction, e.g. a damaged bone or a worn-out joint.
 But more often than not the cause is (also) functional, e.g. tense muscles or connective tissue.
 Also, a pinched nerve can limit the range of motion in a joint.
 Massage is an ideal means to relax the muscles and connective tissue and to restore their flexibility.
 However, solely massage of the painful spot will usually not lead to a lasting improvement.
 For the best effect, the massage must restore the mobility, usually at another place then where you feel the pain.

-Even when there original cause has ceased to exist, the compensations brought about by the movement restriction often maintain themselves.
-Therefore, these compensations must be treated too.
-All in all, the elimination of local pain or spasms can require the massage of multiple and often not-obvious areas in the body.
+The compensations, i.e. the unnatural movement patterns and postural imbalance brought about by the movement restriction, can continue to exist, even when their original cause has disappeared.
+In that case, the compensations must be treated too.
+All in all, the elimination of local pain or spasms can require the massage of multiple and often non-obvious areas in the body.
 Inspection of your posture and various tests help me in making a hypothesis about the causes of the symptoms.
-On basis of observations during the massage I can adjust this hypothesis later.
+On basis of observations during the massage I can modify this hypothesis later.

 Sensitivity achieves more than strength

-My hypothesis on the causes of your complaints indicates the places that I should treat for a significant and lasting reduction of your symptoms.
+My hypothesis on the causes of your complaints indicates the places that I should treat for a substantial and lasting reduction of your symptoms.
 However, the most detailed information comes through my fingers.
 They feel where the tissue is hard, tense, sensitive or otherwise abnormal.
 My fingers are guided by the reaction of the tissue to my touch.
-When you learn to “listen” to the tissue, you seldom need much pressure.
-Also, my mobilising massage style reduces the need for strength or hard pressure.
+When you learn to ‘listen’ to the tissue, you seldom need much pressure.
+Also, my mobilizing massage style reduces the need for strength or hard pressure.